eight04/linkify-plus-plus/README.md

 * Ignore document by checking `document.contentType`?
 * There are some performance problems
 	- `Array.unshift` has poor performance.
 	- We always put no-need mutations into que.
-This make que become so large.
+This make que become so large on firefox.
 	- What if duplicate item put into que?
 Since we doesn't loop through mutation records, it is impossible to identify them before adding into que.

 Changelog